Farnham’s First Five Pages – Writing Competition

 - Your work must be your own, original writing

-- Your work does not have to be finished; we only need the first 5,000 words!
+- Your work does not have to be finished; we only need the first 5 pages!

 Rules: